meshafi/Express-HTTP-CRUD-API/readme.md

 * __port_number__: This is the port number on which the PostgreSQL server is listening for connections.

 * __database__: This is the name of the PostgreSQL database to which you want to connect.
-In this case, it's connecting to a database named "postgres."

 1. Install dependencies

    ```ruby
       npm install
    ```

 2. Start the app
    ```ruby
       npm start
    ```
+3. Open your browser and go to http://localhost:8000 to access the application.